alphagov/government-service-design-manual/service-manual/users/user-research/samedayusertesting.md

 Rapid 1:1 testing can be used to test both website content, and online services.
 Each session involves participants completing a series of online tasks to see how they use the website or tool to find information and/or complete transactions.
 Each participant is then asked a few follow up questions focusing on overall satisfaction with the site and the experience it provided.

-The key advantages of remote usability testing are the following:
+The key advantages of remote usability testing are as follows:

-* Fits with a agile way of working
+* Fits with an agile way of working
 * Results can be gathered quickly
 * Relatively cheap compared with conducting face to face user testing
 * Removes moderator bias